-- 5.11.
-Appendix E provides the overview results from the Phase 1 assessment. - 5.12.
-Of the 192 POS sites, 17 progressed to Phase 2 for a site specific assessment as they are not protected under Policy DS24 Publicly accessible open space and sports protects the loss of sports facilities or Policy DS9 Education and associated development.
+- 5.13.
+Appendix E provides the overview results from the Phase 1 assessment. - 5.14.
+Of the 192 POS sites, 17 progressed to Phase 2 for a site specific assessment as they are not protected under Policy DS24 Publicly accessible open space and sports or Policy DS9 Education and associated development.
 These are identified on Figures 5.1, 5.2 and 5.3.